nanoporetech/taiyaki/docs/abinitio.rst

 ------------
 .. _HDF5: https://www.hdfgroup.org

-Chunks are stored in a HDF5_ file as a 2D array, *chunks x samples*.
-The  TODO
+Chunks are stored in a HDF5_ file as a single 2D array, *chunks x samples*.

-Creating this file and the corresponding reads TODO

 For example, the training file for the R941 DNA consists of 1497098 chunks of 2000 samples.